GuyARoss/controller-environment/readme.md

 # xbox controller hardware environment
+>over-engineered xbox one controller hardware environment + 3d printed rig

-__disclaimer__: PLEASE do not use this in live games, this repo should be used for educational purposes only.
+### PLEASE do not use this in live games, this repo should be used for educational purposes only.

 ![pic of the rig](images/20210111_231910.jpg)
 ## Build Requirements